csmartinez/Phonebook/README.md

 ##Motivation

-To practice creating a Ruby class and methods, Hash class, attr_reader, and id function which operate on that class.
+**Class assignment** To practice creating a Ruby class and methods, Hash class, attr_reader, and id function which operate on that class.
 To use the defined class in the sinatra app.

 ##License